anikomt/ApiTaskQuandoo/README.md

 # **Reasons behind the chosen framework and pattern(s)**

 I decided to use these technologies, because I'm more familier with them and need less time to complete the task, however I'm also able to re-write tests on Python insted of Java.
+For simple tests these technologies are fitting good, but for more complex tasks necessity of using other technologies should be considered, in terms of usability and optimisation, for example.

 # **How to make the framework work and how to execute the test(s)**